bleaktwig/yuadrem-wiki/docs/languages/index.md

 <!---------------------------------------------------------------------------->
 ## Omian Branch
 **Babazano** was taught to the imates by Om, and is the only language in the _marsetian family_.
 It is very repetitive and has little verb variety, making it easy to learn.
 It consists of only 10 consonants and 4 vowels, turning lip reading into a very easy skill to acquire for its speakers.
-Currently, Babazano is the only tongue spoken in the Nation of Om<!-- TODO.
+Currently, Babazano is the only tongue spoken in the Kingdom of Om<!-- TODO.
 Link. -->.

 <!---------------------------------------------------------------------------->
 ### Naenkian Family